mauntrelio/XTCD/docs/XTCD - How to create a new image.md

 mount /dev/loop0p1 /mnt/raspimg/boot
 ```

+The previous commands are supposed to be run as root (or with sudo)

 ### Optional: avoid that the filesystem is immediately resized on boot

 - Edit cmdline.txt in boot partition by removing the argument